Neotys-Labs/helm-neoload-web/README.md

 ##### Host and port

-You need to replace `YOUR_MONGODB_HOST_URL` by your MongoDB server host.
+The preferred way to configure MongoDB connection information is to replace `YOUR_MONGODB_HOST_URL` by the full connection string URI.
+See [MongoDB official documentation](https://docs.mongodb.com/v4.0/reference/connection-string/). <br/>
-You also need to change the `port` value according to your MongoDB setup.
+You must also set `port` to `0`. <br/>
+Username and/or password can be provided in the URI, special characters must be URL-encoded.
+By doing this, you must set `usePassword` to `false` in the below section "Authentication".

 ```yaml
 neoload: